cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-09-20.md

 The `fresh-testing-library` is registered as a Deno third party library under the URL "https://deno.land/x/fresh_testing_library".
 It's component testing feature is a thin wrapper around the Preact Testing Library.

+# Component testing with fresh-testing-library
 ## Setting up a fresh-testing-library component test

-Using `fresh-testing-library` for a component test requires the use of the Deno test runner and the `bdd.ts` submodule of the testing module of the Deno standard library.
+Using `fresh-testing-library` for a component test requires the the Deno test runner and the `bdd.ts` submodule of the testing module of the Deno standard library.
 The `bdd` module adds functions that are familiar to testing in Node.js using libraries like [Jest](https://jestjs.io/) or [Mocha](https://mochajs.org/).
 They include `describe`, `it`, `beforeAll`, `afterAll`, `beforeEach` and `afterEach`.

-Here is a simple example of a `fresh-testing-library` component test:
+Here is a simple annotated example of a `fresh-testing-library` component test:
 ```ts
 import { cleanup, fireEvent, render, setup } from "https://deno.land/x/fresh_testing_library";
 import { afterEach, beforeAll, describe, it } from "https://deno.land/std/testing/bdd.ts";